Intermodalics/pickit-docs/docs/documentation/picking/flexible-pick-orientation.rst

 Flexible orientation at the pick point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Most tool models allow setting the optional :guilabel:`Flexible pick orientation`, which specifies the orientation flexibility allowed at the :ref:`pick point <pick-points-teach>`.
+Most tool models allow setting the optional :guilabel:`Flexible pick orientation`, which specifies the orientation flexibility allowed at the :ref:`pick point <pick-points-detail>`.

 Pickit allows the pick orientation to tilt around the X and/or Y axes, as well as to rotating around the tool Z-axis (below left).
 Flexibility around each axis is represented in the 3D views as a circular sector as wide as the specified interval size (below right).